Journal Author

 Dangers of Wealth

-I think one of the greatest dangers of wealth is when we believe our money can give us significance and security, safety and fulfillment.
-So we spend years pursuing more zeros only to ultimately find out it cannot satisfy us...only God can.
-Also for me I've realized that my greed blinds me to the bondage I have around money.
-I often don't really consider myself greedy.
-I just look around at my friends with bigger homes, fancier cars, and more exotic vacations not to mention more shoes and I feel just fine.
-However, my checkbook tells a different story.
-Lately, I've been hearing God say, “my enough is your enough."
+I think one of the greatest dangers of wealth is when we believe our money can give us significance, security, safety and fulfillment.
+So we spend years pursuing more zeros in our bank accounts only to find out they cannot satisfy us … only God can.
+Another danger is when I look around at my friends with bigger homes, fancier cars, and more exotic vacations, not to mention more shoes, and I excuse my own greed.
+I don’t consider myself greedy, however my checkbook has often told a different story.
+I’ve realized comparison and greed blind me to the bondage I have around money.

 05